-Let us first consider the first case, namely that the reported trading volume is less than the actual trading volume on perpetual swaps, while open interest is reported accurately.
-This could be the case due to several reasons, one is if the exchanges have a delay of more than one minute in reporting some volume, e.g. block trades or liquidations and perhaps even regular trades.
-If this is what is happening then we would expect to observe eventual consistency on higher timeframes, namely the probability of observing excess total variation should become progressively lower from the $1min$ toward the full period.
-For some exchanges this is exactly what is happening, see for e.g. the \btcusdt{} market on HTX in \tblref{tbl:oi_delta_subperiod_1} and \tblref{tbl:oi_delta_subperiod_2}.
-If however the missing volume is not delayed but never reported this would lead to $\mathbb{P}_{SP}(X_{TV} > 0)$ increasing from lower timeframes to higher timeframes.
-This is consistent with what we observe on \btcusd{} and \btcusdt{} on \bybit{}, OKX, Binance and on \btcusd{} on Deribit.
-If this is true, namely some volume is never reported while the open interest is accurate then the question is, why?
-On the surface that appears to be contrary to the exchange's self-interest.
-Indeed, the literature would suggest that exchanges attempt to do exactly the opposite \citep{congCryptoWashTrading2019, InvestigationLegitimacyReported2019, chenCryptocurrencyExchangesFake2022}.
-However, one possibility of why this could be happening is if the exchanges and/or affiliated entities are entering positions which they do not want to disclose to other market participants, e.g. partial reporting of block trades.
-This, as evidenced by the FTX case \citep{j.rayiiiCaseNo2211068}, would not be outside the realm of possibility.
-If that is indeed what is happening then the amount of additional risk in the books of said entities would be staggering.
-Another possibility is that all or a portion of liquidations is never reported as a high number of liquidations on an exchange could potentially alarm market participants resulting in more cautious behavior and hence lower trading volume, and a subsequent reduction in revenue streams for the exchange.
+Let us begin by considering the first case, namely that the reported trading volume is less than the actual trading volume on perpetual swaps, while open interest is reported accurately.
+This could be the case due to several reasons.
+One is if the exchanges have a delay of more than one minute in reporting some volume, \textit{e.g.}, block trades or liquidations, and perhaps even regular trades.
+If this is what is happening then we would expect to observe eventual consistency on higher timeframes, which is to say that the probability of observing excess total variation should become progressively lower from the $1min$ toward the full period.
+For some exchanges this is exactly what is happening, see for example the \btcusdt{} market on HTX in \tblref{tbl:oi_delta_subperiod_1} and \tblref{tbl:oi_delta_subperiod_2}.
+If, however, the missing volume is not delayed but in fact \textit{never} reported, this would lead to $\mathbb{P}_{SP}(X_{TV} > 0)$ increasing from lower timeframes to higher timeframes.
+This is consistent with what we observe on \btcusd{} and \btcusdt{} on \bybit{}, OKX, and Binance, and on \btcusd{} on Deribit.
+If this is true, namely some volume is never reported while the open interest is accurate, then the question is: why?
+On the surface it would appear to be contrary to the exchange's self-interest: indeed, the literature would suggest that exchanges attempt to do exactly the opposite \cite{congCryptoWashTrading2019, InvestigationLegitimacyReported2019, chenCryptocurrencyExchangesFake2022}.
+However, one possible explanation would be if the exchanges and/or affiliated entities are entering positions that they do not want to disclose to other market participants, \textit{e.g.}, partial reporting of block trades.
+This, as evidenced by the FTX case, would not be outside the realm of possibility.\cite{j.rayiiiCaseNo2211068} If that is indeed what is happening, then the amount of additional risk in the books of said entities would be staggering.
+Another possibility is that all or a portion of liquidations is never reported, as a high number of liquidations on an exchange could potentially alarm market participants, resulting in more cautious behavior, lower trading volume, and a subsequent reduction in revenue streams for the exchange.